datacamp/courses-introduction-to-python/slides/chapter_4_ae3238dcc7feb9adecfee0c395fc8dc8.md

 `@script`
 You can think of the 2D numpy array as an improved list of lists: you can perform calculations on the arrays, like I showed before, and you can do more advanced ways of subsetting.

 Suppose you want the first row, and then the third element in that row.
 To select the row, you need the index 0 in square brackets.
+Don't forget about zero indexing.

 To then select the third element, you can extend the same call with another pair of brackets, this time with the index 2,